 Investment Advisory Representatives (“IAR”) refer to the individual agents associated with [Abbreviation of Firm] who render investment advice on behalf of the Firm.
 In general, states require either of the following of IARs: (1) Sitting for and passing the FINRA brokerage exam Series 7 and the Investment Adviser Examination Series 66, or the Investment Adviser Exam Series 65; or (2) a professional designation (CFA, CFP, or ChFC, PFS, etc.).

-In addition, state registration requirements for IARS vary by state and may include: 1) Form U-4 for the IAR; 2) fingerprints (unless current copy on file with the FINRA); 3) proof of examinations, and 4) filing fees to be submitted directly to the state (via [Abbreviation of Firm]’s FINRA Firm Gateway Account).
+In addition, state registration requirements for IARS vary by state and may include: 1) Form U-4 for the IAR; 2) fingerprints (unless current copy on file with the FINRA); 3) proof of examinations, and 4) filing fees to be submitted directly to the state (via [Abbreviation of Firm]’s FINRA Gateway Account).
 [Abbreviation of Firm] will ensure that each of its IARS is adequately registered prior to allowing investment adviser business to be conducted by its IARS - on behalf of [Abbreviation of Firm] – in the relevant jurisdiction.
-State registration of IARS will be made electronically via the Firm Gateway system.
+State registration of IARS will be made electronically via the FINRA Gateway system.

 No employee may provide investment advice to any client until he or she has received notice from the CCO or his designee that he or she has been granted - as necessary - an investment adviser registration license/approval from the relevant state(s).